sqlobject/sqlobject/ANNOUNCE.rst

 What's new in SQLObject
 =======================

-Contributors for this release are
+Contributor for this release is Neil Muller.

 For a more complete list, please see the news: http://sqlobject.org/News.html